Overview

 Lipomas

-These are benign fat tissue growths that are normally completely harmless.
-They can form anywhere along the body including the scalp.
+These are benign fat tissue growths that are usually completely harmless.
+They can form anywhere along the body, including the scalp.
 Unlike swollen lymph nodes, lipomas are not painful to the touch.

 Diagnosis

-In order to diagnose swollen lymph nodes your doctor will perform a physical exam and ask about any pain in the area as well as any noticeable changes to the lump.
+To diagnose swollen lymph nodes, your doctor will perform a physical exam and ask about any pain in the area and any noticeable changes to the lump.

 The doctor will examine the area by using their hand to check for the size and texture of the lump.
 This process is called palpitation.

-If the doctor concludes that the lump is benign, they may order no further action to be taken.
-If the doctor needs more information to make their diagnosis they may order some testing.
-These tests are to rule out infection, allergic reaction and any cancerous changes.
+If the doctor concludes the lump is benign, they may order no further action.
+If the doctor needs more information to diagnose, they may contain some testing.
+These tests rule out infection, allergic reaction, and any cancerous changes.
 These tests include:

 - breast X-ray (mammogram), which is an imaging test that may allow your doctor to see the lump better